getsolus/help-center-docs/docs/user/hardware/peripherals/midi-keyboard.md

 # MIDI Keyboards

-These instructions will guide you through how to set up and use a USB-connected MIDI Keyboard on Solus.
+These instructions will guide you through how to set up and use a USB-connected MIDI keyboard on Solus.
 This will easily let you use the keyboard to play music with a wide set of instruments.

 ## Installing required software

 We will need to install three packages in order to use the keyboard:

-1. `qsynth` - A frontend for fluidsynth
+1. `qsynth` - A frontend for `fluidsynth`
 2. `qjackctl` - A controller for the JACK audio server
-3. `fluid-soundfont` - An open source soundfont to use with fluidsynth
+3. `fluid-soundfont` - An open source soundfont to use with `fluidsynth`

 ```bash
 sudo eopkg it qsynth qjackctl fluid-soundfont